Debilitating Depression, Symptoms & Treatment

 What is Gestational diabetes?

-Gestational diabetes occurs during pregnancy, while a person becomes less sensitive to insulin.
+Gestational it occurs during pregnancy, while a person becomes less sensitive to insulin.
 According to the CDC reports, 2 to 10% of pregnancies result in gestational diabetes each year.
 The risks are elevated in individuals going into pregnancy while being overweight.

-The report further adds that about 50 % of individuals with gestational diabetes later develop type 2 diabetes.
+The report further adds that about 50 % of individuals with gestational it later develop type 2 diabetes.
 During pregnancy, one can take the following measures to control this situation: stay active, adjust your diet, monitor the growth and development of the fetus, and keep a check on the blood sugar levels.

 Gestational diabetes increases the risk of developing high blood pressure while an individual is pregnant that can result in: